-And there are only two ways it can do that – it can either give up the goal or it can figure out how to make it happen.
+There are only two ways it can do that.
+It can either give up the goal or it can figure out how to make it happen.

-So if you make it a daily discipline to imagine the end result as already achieved, like brushing your teeth every day, you’ll find yourself making decisions and taking actions that move you in the direction of your goal—even if you’re not consciously aware of it.
+Imagine the end result as already achieved, like brushing your teeth every day, you’ll find yourself making decisions and taking actions that move you in the direction of your goal — even if you’re not consciously aware of it.

 A Visualization Example

 For example, let’s say you dream of living in Australia for a year.

 You imagine yourself getting on the plane, finding a nice place to live on the beach, and spending your days surfing and making friends with the locals.